 The Commission has a risk-based approach to the supervision of its licensees.
-Where appropriate, the Commission will address contraventions or misconduct by agreement with the licensee or individual(s) concerned through ordinary supervisory processes and will endeavour to agree the implementation of a remedial action plan to restore that licensee or individual to compliance as soon as possible.
-This may involve agreement to changes in corporate governance, management and internal controls, or agreement to discontinue some or all of the person's operations or areas of activity, or agreement to amended or additional licence conditions framed to encourage or ensure compliance.
+Where appropriate, the Commission will address contraventions or misconduct by agreement with the licensee or individual(s) concerned through ordinary supervisory processes, and will endeavour to agree the implementation of a remedial action plan to restore that licensee or individual to compliance as soon as possible.
+This may involve agreement to changes in corporate governance, management and internal controls, or agreement to discontinue some or all of the person's operations or areas of activity, or involve an agreement to amend or add additional licence conditions framed to encourage or ensure compliance.

 However, such approaches are not always possible.

-There will be a need for more assertive enforcement action by the Commission, involving the use of its statutory powers, for example where action by agreement is not considered to be sufficient or appropriate, or where co-operation is lacking, or where the contravention or misconduct is of sufficient seriousness.
+There will be a need for more assertive enforcement action by the Commission, involving the use of its statutory powers.
+For example, where action by agreement is not considered to be sufficient or appropriate, where co-operation is lacking, or where the contravention or misconduct is of sufficient seriousness.

 The Commission will work cooperatively with the financial services sector, which recognises that enforcement of the regulatory and supervisory regimes for which the Commission is responsible is expected by the international community.

 Guidance on the Commission's general approach to the enforcement process which it administers

-On 22 April 2016 the Commission published guidance in response to a decision made by the States of Guernsey in January of this year requiring the Commission to publish such guidance (see Billet d’Etat V of 2016).
+On 22 April 2016, the Commission published guidance in response to a decision made by the States of Guernsey in January of that year requiring the Commission to publish such guidance (see Billet d’Etat V of 2016).